Skip to content

 Course Content and Assessment

-There are two Areas of Study, which are assessed through two externally set examination papers.
+There are two areas of study, which are assessed through two externally set examination papers.

-Paper 1 - The study of religions (5)%0
+Paper One - The study of religions

-Paper 2 - Thematic Studies (50%)
+Paper Two - Thematic Studies

 • Theme A: Relationships and families